xavierchia/xavierchia.github.io/_posts/2022-05-09-channel-offer-fit.md

 But what about the founders?
 Is telling them to “focus on finding product/market fit” really helpful?

-Let’s say you’re a founder and can’t see an inflection point in your growth chart.
+Let’s say you’re a founder and you can’t see an inflection point in your growth chart.
 You also have no idea how many of your customers would be “very disappointed” if the product disappeared since there aren’t enough of them to get a statistically meaningful answer.

 So... what are you gonna do?
 How can you reach that magical state called product/market fit?

 The concept is far too abstract to offer any kind of practical guidance.

-The term product/market fit invokes the picture of a founder miraculously discovering what this big diffuse thing called market wants by tweaking their product.
+The term product/market fit invokes the picture of founders miraculously discovering what this big diffuse thing called market wants by tweaking their product.

 What really is the market?
 Is it people?
 Is it businesses?
 Is it something driven by a magical, invisible hand?
 And are we talking about the one big, universal market or individual smaller-scale markets?